Ys-Zhou/MyHexo/source/_posts/Collection.md

 - Delivery delay
 - Return
   - Message ID
-  - MD% hash of the body
+  - MD5 hash of the body

 ## Consuming Messages
-- Poll messages from SQS
+- Pull messages from SQS
   - Up to 10 messages at a time
 - Process the message within the visibility timeout
 - Delete the message by message ID & receipt handle